 Noticing that your data is a bit stale?
 Seeing an alert triangle at the bottom of your dashboard gauges?
 Datasets saying that data hasn’t synced in over a day?
 Then your datasets may be having trouble syncing.
-Here are some tips to help you get them started again (note these tips are for Admin users only.
-If you’re an analyst in your account, please contact an admin to assist you):
+Here are some tips to help you get them started again.

-Often times the datasource itself is the cause.
-Go to the datasource page in your account and click on test connection.
+Oftentimes, the datasource itself is the cause.
+Open the datasource settings and click on Test Connection.
 If you get an error, then please address that error.

-Sometimes a test connection will fail/time out and just give you a white page.
-Please make sure the credentials for the account you’re using are correct and that the user has the ability to be used (some connections allow for an account to be temporarily suspended)
+Sometimes a test connection fails or times out and just gives you a white page.
+Please ensure the credentials for the account you’re using are correct and that the user has the ability to be used (some connections allow for an account to be temporarily suspended)

 If everything with the datasource comes back fine, go to the dataset’s page.
 There is a blue sync button there.
 Press it to initiate a sync.
 If the time doesn’t update in 10-15 minutes, then there’s probably an issue with the dataset.